 Well behaved, people friendly dogs are welcome in the outdoor areas of Blue Ostrich Winery & Vineyard as long as they remain on a leash.
 Outdoor areas include our shaded front yard and our covered wine garden on the north side of the main buiding.
 In consideration of all of our guests, dogs are not allowed under our covered main pavilion on the south side, or inside the tasting room.
 Please be thoughful and pick up after your dog as needed.

 No. We are licensed by the United States Tax & Trade Bureau and governed by the Texas Alcohol Beverage Commission and are restricted from allowing other alcohol to be consumed on our property.
-You are welcome to purchase wine tastings or bottles of wine for consumption on the premises.
-Any partially consumed bottles may be recorked and taken with you, provided you transport them in a manner consistant with state laws.
+You are welcome to purchase wine tastings, wine by the glass, or bottles of wine for consumption on the premises.
+Any partially consumed bottles may be recorked and taken with you, provided you transport them in a manner consistent with state laws.

-We do have several specially priced tasting and tour packages that are great for special events like birthday groups, corporate outings, etc. Some of these packages include cheese pairings, souvenir wine glasses and other perks like a face to face meeting with our ostrich!
+We do have several specially priced tasting and tour packages that are great for special events like birthday groups, corporate outings, etc. Some of these packages include cheese pairings, Lunch and/or souvenir wine glasses.
+We often conduct part of your tasting in our cellar and even our vineyard.
 It is best to arrange these in advance by calling our tasting room at 940-995-3100.
-We often conduct part of your tasting in our cellar and even our vineyard.